luau-lang/luau/rfcs/type-normalization.md

 ## Design

-In this section, we outline a number of possible designs.
+In this section, we outline some possible designs.
 These fall into two broad camps: syntactic subtyping uses rewrite rules on the syntax of types, whereas semantic subtyping uses semantic models of types.

 ### Syntactic subtyping